 - The NSF may submit a written response to the recommendation from the department, program or unit, which shall be included in her/his excellence review file.
 (Article 7b, Section F.8)

 - Depending upon the department practice, the file may be considered by the voting members of the department.
 If so, the department will add additional comments, which may include a faculty vote.

 - The file is then forwarded to the Department Chair for his/her recommendation.

 - The file is submitted to the Dean (or designee) for his/her recommendation, and forwarded to the Office of Academic Personnel.
-Reviews for Excellence will be submitted to the Council on Academic Personnel (CAP) for its recommendation to the Vice Provost for Academic Personnel who will make a final decision.
+Reviews for Excellence will be submitted to the Unit 18 Review Committee for its recommendation to the Vice Provost for Academic Personnel who will make a final decision.

 The NSF member will receive a notification letter informing them of the final decision on the proposed action.